PrincessLaurora/PrincessLaurora.github.io/_posts/2019-05-13-bibliotrack_-_sinatra_portfolio_project.markdown

 Despite my dramatic subheading,  my experience building an CRUD, MVC app using Sinatra was less traumatising than expected.

 The reason why I was expecting more nightmares &  frustations is that I found the Sinatra Unit a bit hard to metabolise.
-I think it was due to the labs, sometimes they were adding more confusion because they were jumping too much further or there were small mistakes and a s a consequence it took me ages to complete them because I could not understand what I was doing wrong.
+I think it was due to the labs, sometimes they were adding more confusion because they were jumping too much further or there were small mistakes and as a consequence it took me ages to complete them because I could not understand what I was doing wrong.

 Fortunately the last lab, Fwitter, allowed me to learn and understand more about this type of app and its own requirements.